Welcome to Years 1 and 2

 Learning with Lincoln City

-We would like to share some resources which have been provided by Lincoln City Foundation.
+Here are some resources which have been provided by Lincoln City Foundation.
 There are some fun and practical activities which you can use at home to work on mathematics and spelling.

 Head and Shoulders